3D Printing In-House vs Outsourcing: the Definitive Guide

 One of the most important factors to consider is your application of the technology and, consequently, the complexity and function of your part.
 For example, if you plan to produce scaled models or functional prototypes which will require multiple design iterations, it may be more cost-effective to opt for an in-house AM system, of which there are many desktop systems on the market.

 Conversely, outsourcing may prove to be a more sensible approach for complex end parts.
-With expert teams and engineers, service bureaus, such as Paragon Rapid Technologies, are well-versed in design for additive manufacturing requirements, for example.
+With expert teams and engineers, service bureaus are well-versed in design for additive manufacturing requirements, for example.
 They can also offer a larger range of machines with bigger printing capacities.

 Production volume and frequency